Nicole9-Sky/airbnb-clone-project/README.md

 Uses techniques like indexing and caching (with Redis) to speed up data retrieval and reduce database load.
 This keeps the application fast and responsive under heavy usage.

+API Security
+Securing the backend API is critical for protecting user information, financial transactions, and platform integrity.
+Below are the key security measures implemented in this project:

+###  Authentication
+We will implement secure user authentication using token-based systems like JWT (JSON Web Tokens).
+This ensures that only registered and verified users can access protected routes, like booking a property or updating account details.

+###  Authorization
+Authorization checks ensure that users can only access resources they own or are permitted to use.
+For example, a user should not be able to delete another user's booking or property listing.

+###  Rate Limiting
+Rate limiting helps prevent abuse by limiting the number of requests a user can make in a given time period.
+This protects the API from denial-of-service (DoS) attacks and excessive usage from bots.

+###  Input Validation & Sanitization
+All incoming data will be validated and sanitized to prevent injection attacks such as SQL Injection and Cross-Site Scripting (XSS).
+This keeps the application and its data safe from malicious input.

+###  Secure Payment Handling
+Payment information will be handled through secure, PCI-compliant third-party providers.
+Sensitive data like credit card numbers will not be stored directly in our database to reduce the risk of breaches.

+###  HTTPS and SSL
+In production environments, all API communications will be served over HTTPS to encrypt data in transit and protect it from being intercepted.

+---

+### 🛡️ Why Security Matters

+- **User Data Protection**: Ensures personal data like emails, passwords, and profiles remain private and secure.
+- **Platform Integrity**: Prevents unauthorized actions that could corrupt or disrupt the system (e.g., fake bookings, property spam).
+- **Payment Security**: Protects sensitive financial data and builds trust with users.
+- **Legal Compliance**: Helps meet data protection laws like GDPR by securing user information.